Mineral Springs Sanatorium

 Mineral Springs Sanatorium was briefly used as an adolescent treatment center but was abandoned in the 1980s.
 The buildings were demolished in 1991, with the exception of the administrator's house.
 The sanatorium campus is now the site of several private homes.

 Source: Mineral Springs Sanatorium Annual Reports, archived at the Minnesota Historical Society.
-Also, Remember..."
+Also, I Remember..."
 Patsy's Cure" <http://www-archive.thoracic.org> retrieved February 24, 2014.

 Additional resource: Goodhue County Historical Society